PranavBilurkar/MovieCollectionAPI/README.md

 ## Other Information

-During development, we used Serilog for logging to a log file named "log.txt" at the absolute path "@"C:\Logs\log.txt".
+During development, we used Serilog for logging to a log file named "log.txt" at the absolute path `@"C:\Logs\log.txt"`.
 The log records important events and errors, aiding in debugging and monitoring.

 The API follows RESTful conventions, and error responses include detailed messages to help developers understand and resolve issues.